QuantEcon/lecture-python-advanced.myst/lectures/hs_invertibility_example.md

   \right] w_t
 $$

-then Hall's model imposes the restriction
+Hall's model imposes the restriction
 $\sigma_2(\beta) = [0\,\,\,0]$.

-The agent inside this model sees histories of both components of the endowment process $d_{1t}$ and $d_{2t}$.
+- The consumer who lives inside this model observes histories of both components of the endowment process $d_{1t}$ and $d_{2t}$.

-The econometrician has data on the history of the pair
+- The econometrician has data on the history of the pair
-$[c_t,d_t]$, but not directly on the history of $w_t$.
+$[c_t,d_t]$, but not directly on the history of $w_t$'s.

-The econometrician obtains a Wold representation for the process
+- The econometrician obtains a Wold representation for the process
 $[c_t,c_t-d_t]$:

 $$